This list is meant as a guide only. Students may take any core course as an IR elective course if they have satisfied all other required courses.

 INTRL-GA 1767.
 4 points.
 Michael John Williams

 As the military history John Keegan recounts in his book War and Our World, “war made the state and the state makes war”.
-Given the centrality of controlled violence to the creation of the state there is no escaping the role that the armed forces play in the life of the state.
+Given the centrality of controlled violence to the creation of the state, there is no escaping the role that the armed forces play in the life of the state.
 One of the defining points on statehood is a monopoly on the use of force within a state, a monopoly of course that rests on the military.
 But the role of the armed forces is not uniform amongst the global society of states.
 Modern state ranging from democratic ones such as the United States and Germany to autocratic ones such as Egypt or Pakistan all seek to find a proper balance between the civilian political leadership and the armed forces.
 This course is comparative in nature, aiming to compare and contrast the civil-military experience in the developed and developing worlds.
-The course were examine cases where civilian control of the military is firmly established as well as societies where an equilibrium between the armed forces and society has yet to be reached.
+The course we examine cases where civilian control of the military is firmly established as well as societies where an equilibrium between the armed forces and society has yet to be reached.
 The course will also exam several themes necessary for understanding these case studies including, but not limited to, theories of civil-military relations, coups d’etat, military role, political transitions.
-The course will also utilize sociology to examine the role that culture, values and norms plays in establishing a relationships between the armed forces and society.
+The course will also utilize sociology to examine the role that culture, values and norms play in establishing relationships between the armed forces and society.
 Key questions the course aims to address are: Can newly emerging democratic leadership in the developing world consolidate power or will the cycle of democratic failure and military intervention be repeated?
 How can the armed forces undermine the democratic leadership of a developed state?
 How to states conceptualize the idea of the soldier and the soldier as public servant?
-Does veneration of the military within a society lead to an over militarization of society and a degradation of democracy?
+Does veneration of the military within a society lead to an over-militarization of society and a degradation of democracy?
 What models of civilian control work best?